modsushi/spectraltest/README.md

 In the end I didn't use any UI frameworks and just did some minimal CSS.

 The other thing is Vue prefers convention over composition.
 Where react provides first class JavaScript support in templating, vue has a different approach of having opinionated conventions that simplifies technical overhead and decisions in some regard.
-It's stock styling system works out of the box whereas in react there are tons of ways to do styling, each competing for attention.
+Vue's stock styling system works out of the box whereas in react there are tons of ways to do styling, each competing for attention.

 ## Project Setup